sdondley/ClimateChangeChat/setting_up_lsp_nvim-lspconfig_and_perl_in_neovim.md

         * But not quite as conveniently and not quite as fast
         * Bundles an extra layer of abstraction to provide a bunch of different features so you don't have to do so much manual configuration and set up of other tools
 * What about using coc plugins instead?
-    * I haven't used coc up until last week when I started using it in conjunction with an language server
+    * I haven't used coc up until last week when I started using it in conjunction with a language server
         * Not really qualified to weigh in on the matter, sorry
             * FWIW, from what I've read, the nvim-lspconfig seems to be the future of neovim
 * Why Perl?
     * like English, it's my native language
-    * I had difficultly getting an language server set up with Perl and neovim
+    * I had difficultly getting a language server set up with Perl and neovim
         * Not a huge amount of documentation for perl language servers
             * Stuff I did find was wrong or incomplete
                 * Some of it has since been updated